KareemElnaghy/Tomasulos-Algorithm-Simulation/README.md

 4. **What Does Not Work:**
    - Speculative execution for branches is not fully optimized and may introduce performance issues for some test cases.
    - Inconsistent functionality with CALL and BEQ.
+   - Our program failed to run some test cases, in particular, ones that consisted of loops and extreme boundary cases.

 5. **Known Limitations:**
    - Currently only a subset of RiSC-16 instructions are supported.
 Some complex instructions and optimizations ave not been implemented.